This article was originally posted on October 28, 2010

 Fighting the Ipadadas were a team of demons, called Onbake.
 “On” meant Gratitude, and “Bake” meant Demon, which is Gratitude Demons.
 Onbake were originally either a form of living thing, or a non-living thing in their past life.
 They reincarnated into human forms because of the love and care that their previous owners had showered them with.
 And as told in the story, Onbakes were created to show gratitude to humans.

-Taihei, the protagonist of this series (played by Hidekazu Mashima), plays an Helmet Onbake who was tasked on a mission to search for the Uta-hime, who turns out to be Kanon.
+Taihei, the protagonist of this series (played by Mashima Hidekazu), plays a Helmet Onbake who was tasked on a mission to search for the Uta-hime, who turns out to be Kanon.
 The Inori Uta, the main focus topic of Daimajin Kanon was actually a summon song for the Bujin (or Daimajin) who has turned into rock.
 And Taihei’s mission was to look for Kanon, to ask for her to sing that song to summon the very first Onbake, the Daimahito (or Bujin-sama as they call him in the show).

 As a story written by someone who wrote Hibiki (the first half of it), Daimajin Kanon can be seen as how Hibiki would originally have been, if not for Toei slapping the Kamen Rider label onto it.
 The story focuses on character development and interaction between characters.
 Do not, I repeat, do not watch Daimajin Kanon if you expect end to end action with arrogant hero wannabes or flashy looking characters.
 Daimajin Kanon was almost like a carbon copy of Hibiki, with down-to-earth, cheerful, matured, fun, and sometimes cheesy characters.
 But when the fighting starts, it was pretty awesome.
 The fights were all well choreographed.
 Not to mentioned the pretty spine tingling exorcism in one of the episodes after they managed to capture the Ipadada.